-I developed creator credits as an extension of the tagging system on this site mainly for reviews of written works, since author names are traditionally favoured over release dates for references to literature.
+Creator credits appear right under the rating.
+I developed them as an extension of the tagging system on this site mainly for reviews of written works, since author names are traditionally favoured over release dates for references to literature.

 Cast and crew credits for films etc. are a by-product.
 They are deliberately very spotty.
 Please do not use them as a source on who really did what on a production.
 I add them only when I have some personal interest in one of the creators, and then only for the most influential role he or she played in each production.
 Other people in the same role are then added for context, so as not to create the impression that the person of interest did all the work in that department.

 The role of “writer-director” is applied even where someone other than the director wrote an original novel etc. as long as the director has sole credit for the screenplay as such.
 By contrast, where a director co-wrote the screenplay with someone else, I will default to give credit for direction only and ignore the writing.